oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Key Binding JWT (KB-JWT):
 :  A JWT for proving Key Binding as defined in (#kb-jwt).
-A Key Binding JWT is said to "be tied to" a particular SD-JWT if its payload includes a hash of the SD-JWT in its `sd_hash` claim.
+A Key Binding JWT is said to "be tied to" a particular SD-JWT when its payload includes a hash of the SD-JWT in its `sd_hash` claim.

 Selectively Disclosable JWT with Key Binding (SD-JWT+KB):
 : A composite structure, comprising an SD-JWT and a Key Binding JWT tied to that SD-JWT.